rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 (*Comment*: Date follows French Revolutionary calendar)

-<a name="4.205.4.7">4.205.4.7</a> **Multiple adjustments or additions.** If the date of publication requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets.
+<a name="4.205.4.7">4.205.4.7</a> **Multiple adjustments or additions.** If the date of publication requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets and a note on publication statement if necessary (see [4.206.8.5](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.5)).

-Example: `MDCXIII [1613, i.e. 1693] `
+Example: `MDCXIII [1613, i.e. 1693]`

-**Note on Publication Statement:** `Corrected imprint date from Wing`
+**Note on publication statement:** `Corrected imprint date from Wing`

 (*Comment:* A separate note is used to provide a full citation for the reference to the published description)

 Example: `anno Domini MCCCCCXXIX [1529, i.e. 1539]`

-**Note on Publication Statement:** `Place of publication and name of printer from colophon, which gives 1539 as the date of printing`
+**Note on publication statement:** `Place of publication and name of printer from colophon, which gives 1539 as the date of printing`

 Example: `M.DC.XXV [1625, i.e. 1626]`

-**Note on Publication Statement:** `The year is given according to Lady Day dating`
+**Note on publication statement:** `The year is given according to Lady Day dating`

 ## 4.205.5 Date of publication supplied from reference sources

 <a name="4.205.5.1">4.205.5.1</a> If the date of publication does not appear on the manifestation but is known, supply it in square brackets from any source, preferably a reliable bibliography or reference work.
-Give the source of the supplied date and any needed explanation in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Give the source of the supplied date and any needed explanation in a note on publication statement (see [4.206.8.6](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.6)).

 Example: `[1864]`

-**Note on Publication Statement:** `Publication date from LC Civil War maps (2nd ed.)`
+**Note on publication statement:** `Publication date from LC Civil War maps (2nd ed.)`

 (*Comment:* A separate note is used to provide a full citation for the reference to the published description.

 ## 4.205.6 Conjectural date of publication

 <a name="4.205.6.1">4.205.6.1</a> Supply in square brackets a conjectural date of publication based on any information available.
-Indicate the basis for the conjecture in a note.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Indicate the basis for the conjecture in a note on publication statement (see [4.206.8.7](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.7)).

 <a name="4.205.6.2">4.205.6.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of publication, either transcribe it as part of the title or the statement of responsibility elements or give it in a note.
 See [note on manifestation](/DCRMR/docs/other-notes/Note-on-manifestation/).

 Example: `[1814?]`

-**Note on Manifestation:** `At head of title: December 25, 1814`
+**Note on manifestation:** `At head of title: December 25, 1814`

 (*Comment:* Date at head of title is the date of the proclamation, not the date of publication)